-- Art and design practices are intellectual pursuits in their own right not requiring translation to other terms in order to have sense and coherence
+- "Art and design practices are intellectual pursuits in their own right not requiring translation to other terms in order to have sense and coherence.

-- Art and design works embody ‘meaning’ through their interior symbolic languages and syntax (formal organisation)
+- Art and design works embody ‘meaning’ through their interior symbolic languages and syntax (formal organisation).

-- Art and design works embody ‘meaning’ through their discursive relationship to other works in their field and their corresponding cultural positions
+- Art and design works embody ‘meaning’ through their discursive relationship to other works in their field and their corresponding cultural positions.

-- Art and design works can be read by those trained in the subject in the same way that, for example, mathematicians read mathematics or philosophers read philosophy
+- Art and design works can be read by those trained in the subject in the same way that, for example, mathematicians read mathematics or philosophers read philosophy."

-Research on, for, and in the arts
+Reasearch on, for, and in the arts

-Another influential voice has been Henk Borgdorff, Professor emeritus of Theory of Research in the Arts at the Academy of Creative and Performing Arts, Leiden University:
+In 2006, Henk Borgdorff, Professor emeritus of Theory of Research in the Arts at the Academy of Creative and Performing Arts, Leiden University, described three different categories linked to research and art:

 - research on the arts (…investigations aimed at drawing valid conclusions about art practice from theoretical distance…)